nesterone/rls-multitenancy/README.md

-Tenant can have other tenants, actually knows their ids and can get access to their rows

-Can we add list of other tenants to policy ?
+Can I set app config as list of UUIDS ?